Triangulated categories of mixed motives: Motivic complexes

-which is a free ring of power series in one variable.
-Considering the canonical dual invertible sheaf on $\PP^{\infty}$, we obtain a canonical generator of the previous group which is a morphism of ind-objects of $\DMV^{\eff}(\ZZ)$ denoted by
+whose aim is a free $\Rc$-algebra of power series in one variable.
+Considering the canonical dual invertible sheaf on $\PP^{\infty}$, we obtain a canonical formal generator of this $\Rc$-algebra and thus a morphism $\DMex {\spec \ZZ}$:

-For any scheme $S$, considering the canonical projection $f:S \rightarrow \spec \ZZ$, we obtain by pullback along $f$ a morphism of $\DMV^{\eff}(S)$
+For any scheme $S$, considering the canonical projection $f:S \rightarrow \spec \ZZ$, we obtain by pullback along $f$ a morphism of $\DMex S$